EricChagoya/SoccerPredictions/README.md

     - It has all the data we have collected, combined and processed
 - Graphs
     - Contains scripts on how to create the referee graph
+- Recency_feature
+    - Contains the work for extracting recency features and contains various csv files that have recency features aggregated with the original data

 ### Scripts
 - DataUK_Combine_Data.ipynb